Reliable Cellular Automata with Self-Organization: Some applications and open problems

 where $\mu$ runs through the set of Gibbs states.
 This dimension can be at most $O(n^{d-1})$ in a $d$-dimensional lattice, since the Gibbs state on a cube is determined by the distribution on its boundary.
 The stacking construction shows that storing $\Og(n^{d-2})$\glo{o.greek.cap@$\Og$} bits of information is easy.
 We can show that $\Og(n^{d-1})$ is achievable: in particular, it is possible to store an infinite sequence in a 2-dimensional spin system in such a way that $n$ bits of it are recoverable from any $n$ sites with different $x$ coordinates.

-For this, we apply a transformation from~\cite{GKLMEquil86} (see also ~\cite{BennGriIrrev85}): a probabilistic cellular automaton $M$ in $d$ dimensions gives rise to an equilibrium system $M'$ in $(d+1)$ dimensions.
-Essentially, the logarithms of the local transition probabilities define the function $J$ and space-time configurations of $M$ become the space-configurations of $M'$.
+For this, we apply a transformation from~\cite{GKLMEquil86} (see also~\cite{BennGriIrrev85}): a probabilistic cellular automaton $M$ in $d$ dimensions gives rise to an equilibrium system $M'$ in $(d+1)$ dimensions.
+Essentially, the logarithms of the local transition probabilities define the function $J$ and histories of $M$ become the space-configurations of $M'$.
 Non-ergodicity of $M$ corresponds to phase transition in $M'$.
-In the cellular automaton of Theorem~\ref{t.1dim.stor}, each infinite sequence $\rg$ gives rise to a space-time configuration storing the bits of $\rg$ in consecutive cells.
-Now, each of these space-time configurations gives rise to a separate Gibbs state belonging to one and the same potential.
+In the cellular automaton of Theorem~\ref{thm:1dim.stor.var}, each infinite sequence $\rg$ gives rise to a history storing the bits of $\rg$ in consecutive cells.
+Now, each of these histories gives rise to a separate Gibbs state belonging to one and the same potential.

-Let us note that though the Gibbs system is defined in terms of an energy function $H(\sg)$\glo{h.cap@$H(\sg)$}, it is not helpful to represent this energy function in terms of a temperature $T$\glo{t.cap@$T$} as $H(\sg)/T$.
-The reason is that the individual terms of $H(\sg)$ do not depend linearly on the error probability $\eps$ (or any function of it).
-In fact, we believe it can be proved that if an artificial $T$ is introduced (with $T=1$ for a certain sufficiently small value of $\eps$) then a slight decrease of $T$ destroys the phase transition.
+Let us note that though the Gibbs system is defined in terms of an energy function \( H(\sigma) \)\glo{h.cap@\( H(\sigma) \)}, it is not helpful to represent this energy function in terms of a temperature \( T \)\glo{thm:cap@\( T \)} as \( H(\sigma)/T \).
+The reason is that the individual terms of \( H(\sigma) \) do not depend linearly on the error probability \( \eps \) (or any function of it).
+In fact, we believe it can be proved that if an artificial \( T \) is introduced (with \( T=1 \) for a certain sufficiently small value of \( \eps \)) then a slight decrease of \( T \) destroys the phase transition.